beaksickboy/mote/experiment/note.md

+# Logical core vs Physical core
+- Physical core are actual physical core
+- Logical core = numb physical core * numb thread

 Concurrency in Go is the ability for functions to run independent of each other.

 > Parallelism is about doing a lot of things at once.
 Concurrency is about managing a lot of things at once

-- Physical core are actual physical core
-- Logical core = numb physical core * numb thread
 - When a function is created as a goroutine, it’s treated as an independent unit of work that gets scheduled and then executed on an available logical processor.
 - Go runtime scheduler is a sophisticated piece of software that manages all